-The ARP provides documentation that the Subdistrict has implemented "well injury payment" (WIP) agreements (also known as forbearance agreements) with a number of ditches located on Kelly Creek, Kerber Creek, San Luis Creek, and Crestone Creek for the Plan Year.
+The ARP provides documentation that the Subdistrict has implemented "well injury payment" (WIP) agreements (also known as forbearance agreements) with a number of ditches located on Kelly Creek, Kerber Creek, San Luis Creek, and Crestone Creek for the

+Plan Year.
 At times when Kelly Creek, Kerber Creek, and San Luis Creek, are connected, the calling right can be on Kelly Creek or Kerber Creek.
 The majority of the well injury payment agreements allow the Subdistrict to exercise these agreements in its sole discretion.

-At the time of the submittal of the 2023 ARP, the Subdistrict noted a significant number of the WIP ditches on San Luis Creek were only verbal agreements.
-By the date of this approval letter, all of the ditches listed in Table 3.1 of the ARP provided written agreements.
+At the time of the submittal of the 2024 ARP, the Subdistrict was missing a few of the WIP agreements listed in Table 3.1 of the ARP.
+By the date of this approval letter, the Subdistrict provided contracts for all of the ditches listed.
 In order to cover the Subdistrict depletions with forbearance as the only replacement source, it is necessary to have valid WIP contracts for these ditches to coincide with the lease agreement that is in place.